まきば園までお越しになったお客様ご利用のバスに当社の専門ガイドが同乗し、ふだんは非公開の重要文化財施設などをめぐります。小岩井自慢のホルスタイン牛にも会えます。

 Reservations may not be accepted due to the guide’s schedule or local conditions.

-During the tour of the dairy facility, the vehicle will pass through a disinfection facility and be sprayed with disinfectant for quarantine purposes.
+During the tour of dairy facilities, the buses will pass through a disinfection facility and spray disinfectant on the vehicles for quarantine purposes.